 Borrowed money that should be repaid with interest on top.
-Common types of loans include personal loans, short term loans and vehicle or car loans.
+Common types of loans include personal loans, short term loans and car loans.

 A tool that calculates the monthly repayments for your loan using your loan amount and loan term.
-There’s a personal loan calculator, vehicle finance calculator, and even a Wesbank calculator, Capitec loan calculator, and Nedbank loan calculator.
+There’s a personal loan calculator, vehicle finance calculator.